-I saw this question posted on the Wealthy Affiliate blog a while back and wanted to write an article about success and timing.
+I saw this question posted on the Wealthy Affiliate blog and wanted to write an article about success and timing.

 When I was creating entertainment productions, I got better the more and more I did it.
-Now when I look back, I realize what a train wreck my earlier efforts actually were, and how much I have improved.
+Looking back, I realize my earlier efforts were a train wreck and how much I have improved.
 I needed those train wrecks to learn what audiences wanted to see and how to motivate crowds of spectators.

 The Psychology of “Get Rich Quick Schemes”